salewski/aws-as/README.md

 ### aws-cli cached credentials

-The most full-featured caching and MFA support seems to be in the [aws-cli][aws-cli-gh] program.
-Current deficiencies for our purposes, though,
+The [aws-cli][aws-cli-gh] program contains only partial support for caching credentials and for using MFA.
+Current deficiencies for our purposes include:
-include:

    * The `sts` subcommand's `get-session-token` operation can be used to obtain temporary credentials for an IAM User, but: